jedisct1/EtchDNS/README.md

 The following endpoints are available:

 - `GET /control/status`: Returns the current server status
-- `POST /control/cache/clear`: Clears the DNS cache
+- `POST /control/cache/clear`: Clears the entire DNS cache
+- `POST /control/cache/clear/zone`: Clears DNS cache entries for a specific zone and all its subdomains

 Example usage with curl: